harshvrdn/harshvrdn/README.md

 ### Hello there, I'm Harsh Vardhan 👋

-I'm a post-graduate student of Mathematics and Computing, with some experience in Automation, 2D Game Development, Statistics and 3D Modelling.
+I'm a post-graduate student of Mathematics and Computing, with some experience in Statistics, IT Automation, 2D Game Development and 3D Modelling.

 - 🌱 I’m currently learning
     *  Data Science using R
-    *  Python Automation
+    *  Machine Learning
-    *  Artificial Intellegence
+    *  Metasploit Framework

 <!--- 👯 I’m also currently working on
         *  Design and  of my own-->